 Springer uses a variety of methods to authenticate access:

 - Access via IP recognition: A user accessing the site from within the IP range of a recognized SpringerLink customer will be able to access all content purchased by that institution without having to login to their account.
-To set-up IP addresses please contact us at email@example.com
+To set-up IP addresses please email online service

 - Access via personal login: A user can have their own personal Springer account associated with your organization account.
 This will allow the user to login and access your content from anywhere.
-To set up see: How do I associate users / set up remote access via a login account?
+To set up see: Associate users / set up remote access via a login account

 - Access via http referrer: The site allows institutions/organizations to provide partner sites with the capability of HTTP referrer so that partner sites and societies can access the same content as the referring institutions/organizations.

 Athens allows individuals to use single sign-on to access web resources, thus reducing the administrative burden for librarians and information managers.
 Springer continues to support customers who choose Athens access.
 For more information regarding Athens visit http://www.openathens.net/